 And so easy to make.
 Make them like any drop cookie.
 Just mix, drop them on a cookie sheet and bake.
 We have included an optional buttercream frosting if you want to dress them up pretty.

 However, these Flavorful Holiday cookies need no added embellishments to win your tastebud devotion.
-They are a rich combination of spices and eggnog.
+The best eggnog cookies (and these are a contender for that prize), are a rich combination of spices and eggnog.

-Unfrosted and unadorned eggnog cookies make tasty Fall goodies for gifting in a pretty Christmas cookie box or adding to an adorable holiday party tray.
+Unfrosted and unadorned the eggnog treats make tasty Fall goodies for gifting in a pretty Christmas cookie box or adding to an adorable holiday party tray.
 Your family will beg you to add them to your cookie jar and lunchboxes too.

 This eggnog cookie recipe is a simple cookie.
 We love them unfrosted and eat them all through the holiday season straight from the cookie jar.